 That being said, you can upgrade your Coinbase account to Coinbase Pro at any time for no fee.
-So, some folks decide to start with the regular Coinbase account and then upgrade to Pro after they gain more crypto trading experience.
+So, some folks decide to start with a regular Coinbase account and then upgrade to Pro after they gain more crypto trading experience.

 When you trade crypto with Coinbase or Coinbase Pro, your crypto is held for you by the firm in offline wallets that are stored in secure locations around the globe.
-But, if you want the ability to control your crypto and private keys, you’ll need a dedicated crypto wallet.
+But if you want the ability to control your crypto and private keys, you’ll need a dedicated crypto wallet.

 Thankfully, Coinbase offers a wallet for anyone to use called Coinbase Wallet.
 You’ll need to establish a Coinbase Wallet separately and then link it to your trading account with Coinbase to place trades.

-Coinbase Wallet is free to use and you can also transfer your funds to and from other wallets at any time.
-But, you’ll be solely responsible for the management of your crypto if you choose to use it.
+Coinbase Wallet is free to use, and you can also transfer your funds to and from other wallets at any time.
+But you’ll be solely responsible for the management of your crypto if you choose to use it.